robfoulk/ConflictsHappen/README.md

 # ConflictsHappen

-There are many lines in any file
+There are many lines in any file.

-Sometimes, folks will change the same line
+Sometimes, folks will change the same line.

 Let's do this!

-HOTFIX!!!
+HOTFIX!!!!!!